 I included bags for milk, pump parts, and my personal items.
 This method got everything on without checking bags or fighting over whether the pump was a medical device.

-A third option would be to bring a manual pump in case the airline makes you check the electric pump.
+A third option would be to bring a manual pump as a inexpensive backup in case the airline makes you check your electric pump.

-If you don't have a manual pump or need an inexpensive travel one that is very popular, check out NatureBond's Silicone Manual Breast Pump.
+If you don't have a manual pump or need a travel pump that is very popular, check out NatureBond's Silicone Manual Breast Pump.

 It's inexpensive so if something happens to it, no big deal.
 It also has incredible reviews!